Your pond in the hot weather which is due to continue!

 - If no rain is due add shade over your pond from a gazebo to keep the water cooler and reduce evaporation.

-- You will not be there to see that it may not look attractive.
+- You will not be there to see if it does not look attractive.

 - It will help to reduce the problems of these hot temperatures on your pond in your absence.